Art teaches my kids to trust themselves, to problem-solve, and to discover who they are before the world tells them who they need to be.

 Dear Friends,

-When I wrote to you last year, the ripple effects of federal decisions were just beginning to reach Chicago’s neighborhoods.
-Since then, the strain has deepened.
-Economic uncertainty remains, inequities persist, and once trusted spaces feel less safe.
-Young people experience it all as they continue the work of growing up.
+This time last year, the ripple effects of federal decisions were just beginning to reach Chicago’s neighborhoods.
+Since then, the gravity has grown heavier.
+Economic uncertainty remains, inequities persist, and some trusted spaces feel less safe.
+Young people navigate it all while they continue the work of growing up—and yet, each day a different story of steadiness and joy unfolds inside Marwen.

 Marwen Stories